collins-harry/quote-therapist/README.md

 ![Filtering the inspirational content for the user (part 2)](Documentation/diagrams/filter2.png)

 #### Notes
-The word vectors are the pre-trained embeddings from GloVe by Stanford.
-[4] (/app/glove/) The document vector bank is actually created in advance, unless it has been deleted (/app/models/docvectors.p)
+The word vectors are the pre-trained embeddings from GloVe by Stanford [4] (/app/glove/).
+The document vector bank is actually created in advance, unless it has been deleted (/app/models/docvectors.p)

 [1] https://web.stanford.edu/class/linguist238/p36-weizenabaum.pdf